Zeke Moore (basketball)

-Ezekual Samuel James Moore (born November 30, 1997) is a professional Trinidadian-American basketball player for JDA Dijon of the LNB Pro A. He played college basketball for Saint Louis, Tulsa, and SIU Edwardsville.
+Ezekual Samuel James Moore (born November 30, 1997) is a Trinidadian-American professional basketball player for JDA Dijon of the LNB Pro A. He played college basketball for Saint Louis, Tulsa, and SIU Edwardsville.

 High school career

 Moore attended Riverview Gardens Senior High School in Saint Louis, Missouri, where he played for his father, Gerard Moore.
 As a Junior in 2014–15, he ranked among the St. Louis area leading scorers, second behind Jayson Tatum, averaging 27.6 points and 4.3 assists per game while helping the Rams to an appearance in the Missouri Class 4A District finals, where they lost, the squad's deepest run since 2000.
 As a senior in 2015–16, Moore averaged 21.1 points, 4.9 rebounds and 4.4 assists per game and helped Riverview Gardens win its first district title since 1998.
 He then lead them to the state quarterfinal where they lost to eventual state champs Vashon High School.
 Moore ended up being a Third-team All-Metro selection by the St. Louis Post-Dispatch, Missouri Basketball Coaches Association, Class 4A First-team All-State pick, and graduated as Riverview Gardens' all-time leading varsity scorer with 1,395 career points.